matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **IAM custom roles let you define a precise set of permissions**

 - Google Group:
-    - InstanceOperator Role:
+    - **InstanceOperator Role:**
         - `compute.instances.get`
         - `compute.instances.list`
         - `compute.instances.start`
         - `compute.instances.stop`
-        - ...
+        - `...`

 **On which resource: Users get roles on specific items in the hierarchy**

-- on which resource
+- On which resource

 **Service accounts provide an identity for carrying out server-to-server interactions**

 - Programs running within Compute Engine instances can automatically acquire access tokens with credentials.
-- Tokens are used to access any service API in your project and any other services that granted access to that service account.
+- Tokens used to access any service API in your project and any other services that granted access to that service account.
 - Service accounts are convenient when you're not accessing used data.